WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Database normalization is the process of organizing data in a relational database to improve data integrity and reduce redundancy.
 Normalization ensures that data is organized in a way that makes sense for the data model and attributes, and that the database functions efficiently.

-Database `apache_logs` schema currently has 55 Tables, 1040 Columns, 190 Indexes, 85 Views, 8 Stored Procedures and 90 Functions to process HTTP Access log in 4 formats
+Database schema currently has 55 Tables, 1040 Columns, 190 Indexes, 85 Views, 8 Stored Procedures and 90 Functions to process HTTP Access log in 4 formats
 & HTTP Error log in 2 formats.
 Database normalization at work!

 Database normalization is a critical process in database design with objectives of optimizing data storage, improving data integrity, and reducing data anomalies.
 Organizing data into normalized tables greatly enhances efficiency and maintainability of a database system.
-## 85 Views in apache_logs schema
+## 85 Views in database schema
 ![apache_logs_view_list.png](./assets/apache_logs_view_list.png)

 The schema has many useful views of Import, Access and Error primary attribute tables created in normalization process with simple aggregate values.
 These are primitive data presentations of the data warehouse.